Backbone Layer Encryption

 Abbreviated: PrivId

-The identity’s most secret, private signature key with which it is signing certificates, documents or the creation of new devices.
+The Identity’s most secret, private signature key with which it is signing certificates, documents or the creation of new devices.

 Identity Signature Public Key